I don't fear anyone, no one needs to fear me: Shashi Tharoor | Politics

 - India

+The Thiruvananthapuram MP's remarks assume significance amidst speculation that a section of the Congress leadership in Kerala appears to be apprehensive over the increasing support he was enjoying and the emergence of a 'Tharoor group' within the party in the state, where it lost power to rival CPI(M) in 2016.

-Tharoor, however, downplayed his meeting with the IUML leaders at the residence of Sadiq Ali Shihab Thangal by saying that it was just a courtesy call on the way to an event in the district.
+Tharoor, however, downplayed his meeting with the IUML leaders at the residence of Sadiq Ali Shihab Thangal at Panakkad by saying it was just a courtesy call on the way to an event in the district.

 Other senior Indian Union Muslim League (IUML) leaders present there also termed his visit as nothing unusual and said they all go and meet Thangal whenever they pass through the area.
-The MP from Thiruvananthapuram, also accompanied by his staunch supporter and MP M K Raghavan, also told reporters that he has no intention or interest in creating a group.
+Tharoor, accompanied by his staunch supporter and MP M K Raghavan, also said he has no intention or interest in creating a group.

-''Some are saying it's (his tour) divisive tactics or groupism.
+''Some are saying it is (his tour) divisive tactics or groupism.
 We do not intend to create any group nor are we interested in it.
-Congress is already full of 'A' and 'I' groups and there is no need to add any more alphabets like 'O' and 'V'.
+Congress is already full of 'A' and 'I' groups and there is no need to add any more alphabets like 'O' and 'V'.''
+The ''A'' and ''I'' groups in Congress party in Kerala have been active since the days of late K Karunakaran and AK Antony, both former Chief Ministers.

 ''If there has to be an alphabet, it should be 'U' for a united Congress which is what we all need.
 There is nothing unusual about this visit.
 I fail to see the need to make a big deal out of two UDF MPs meeting an ally's leaders,'' Tharoor said.

-After meeting Tharoor, Sadiq Ali Shihab Thangal said that his family has had close relations with the MP ever since he came to Kerala.
+After meeting Tharoor, Thangal said his family has had close relations with the MP ever since he came to Kerala.

 ''He is invited to all important events, occasions.
 Therefore, when he was here, he came to meet us,'' Thangal said.

-Congress MP K Muraleedharan, former president of the KPCC and son of legendary Congress leader K Karunakaran, also indicated as much when he on Monday said that the restriction on Congress members participating in an event to which Tharoor was invited may have been imposed by some who desire to be the party's chief minister candidate in Kerala and may have been feeling threatened by Tharoor's activities in the state.
+Congress MP K Muraleedharan, former president of the KPCC and son of legendary Congress leader Karunakaran, also indicated as much when he on Monday said the restriction on Congress members participating in an event to which Tharoor was invited may have been imposed by some who desire to be the party's CM candidate in Kerala and may have been feeling threatened by Tharoor's activities in the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)